django/django/README.rst

 .. image:: https://api.travis-ci.org/andrewgodwin/channels.svg
     :target: https://travis-ci.org/andrewgodwin/channels

-**NOTE: The current master branch is in flux as it changes to match the final structure and the new ASGI spec.
-If you wish to use this in the meantime, please use a tagged release.**

 This is a work-in-progress code branch of Django implemented as a third-party app, which aims to bring some asynchrony to Django and expand the options for code beyond the request-response model, in particular enabling WebSocket,